Skip to content

 Introduced by Ike Ahmed (2002).
 Made of PMMA, covers 120 degrees of the zonular damage area, and the anterior fixation eyelet is sutured to the sclera.
 Its greatest advantage is that it can be inserted before lens removal.

 Composed of a T-shaped pad hook with a total length of 12 mm and a tip width of 2 mm, a 5-0 polypropylene thread body, and a silicone fixation part.
-It can be applied to a wide range of cases from mild zonular weakness to lens dislocation/subluxation into the anterior chamber.
-It may enable PEA even when the zonules are detached 360 degrees 4).
+It has been reported as a device that supports the capsular rim and equator in eyes with weak zonules, and modified CE has also been reported for scleral fixation of the capsule-IOL complex6,7).

 Create scleral pockets at two locations 180 degrees apart posterior to the corneal limbus (Brian Hoffman, 2006), and tie the sutures within the pockets.
 Advantages include no need for conjunctival incision, improved postoperative comfort, and reduced risk of suture exposure.